saikumar161616/skyspecs/README.md

 Reasoning: Inspection logs can vary in format and volume.
 A NoSQL document store offers the flexibility to write these logs rapidly without adhering to a rigid schema, preventing the primary transactional database (Postgres) from being bogged down by logging writes.

+# 4 PDF Generarion of repair plan
+Generated the pdf of the repair plan of its all findings and related data

 # 4. Real-time Updates
 Technology: Socket.io